In a bowl, put porcini with boiled water. Cover with a clean towel and leave for 20 minutes. Drain and reserve their juice.

-In a large pot, heat Horio Classic olive oil over medium-high heat.
+In a large pot, heat Horio Koroneiki variety olive oil over medium-high heat.
 Add onion, ½ tsp salt, ¼ tsp pepper and minced meat.

-Add tomatoes and boil.
+Add Horio Chopped tomatoes and boil.
 Reduce heat to low and simmer for 30 minutes, stirring occasionally.
 Add milk and continue for 2 minutes.

-Cook spaghetti according to package directions, adding 1 tbsp salt in the boiling water.
-Drain pasta and put in sauce.
+Cook spaghetti according to package directions, adding 1 tbsp salt to the boiling water.
+Drain the pasta and put it in the sauce.
 Mix well.

-14 gr porcini1 c boiled water1 tbsp Horio Classic olive oil2 ½ c finely chopped onion¾ tsp coarse salt½ tsp freshly ground black pepper225 gr minced meat8 c cremini mushrooms, finely chopped (about 680 gr)1 tbsp mashed garlic2 tbsp tomato paste½ c white wine400 gr peeled tomatoes¼ c full fat milk280 gr whole wheat spaghetti1 tbsp coarse salt κ.σ. χοντρό αλάτι45 gr grated Parmigiano-Reggiano¼ c finely chopped fresh parsley
+14 gr porcini1 c boiled water1 tbsp Horio Koroneiki variety olive oil2 ½ c finely chopped onion¾ tsp coarse salt½ tsp freshly ground black pepper225 gr minced meat8 c cremini mushrooms, finely chopped (about 680 gr)1 tbsp mashed garlic2 tbsp Horio tomato paste½ c white wine400 gr Horio Chopped Tomatoes¼ c full-fat milk280 gr whole wheat spaghetti1 tbsp coarse salt κ.σ. χοντρό αλάτι45 gr grated Parmigiano-Reggiano¼ c finely chopped fresh parsley

 Necessary cookies help make a website usable by enabling basic functions like page navigation and